thenu97/SFIA-PROJECT-QA/README.md

 <a name="testingmethod"></a>
 ## Testing Methodology
-Decided to use Pytest to create my tests, Mostly testing all my routes and request codes to see if everything was working correctly
-I automated the testing using Jenkins, making sure that the deployment would not go ahead unless the tests passed as the build/deploy process was a trigger I set up in Jenkins.
+I decided to use pytest to run my tests, mostly checking database and url is functioning correctly.
+I automated testing and deployment using Jenkins.
+I made sure the test was done first before the application was deployed as a service.

 <a name="testingreport"></a>
 ### Testing Report (Pytest Generated HTML)